 This study has shown that those living in more deprived areas, males, young adults and those accessing general psychiatry outpatient services were at greater risk of DNAs when they had an appointment.
-General psychiatry also had the largest difference in number of appointments between the least and most deprived population deciles.
+General psychiatry also had greatest ratio between appointments in populations in the most deprived and least deprived areas of 15:1.
 These factors together suggest general psychiatry may be among the largest contributors to inequity in access out of the 10 specialties we studied.
 These patterns have been relatively stable for the past 10 years.
 Further work to examine why these particular groups are at higher risk is required.
 This will include work to examine differences in the needs of these groups (e.g. different types of health problems or issues with negotiating through the health system) and differences in the services provided for them.